JosephRivera1/chestxrayclassification/README.md

 # ChestXRayClassification

+In this codebase, we use the chest x-ray dataset for Pneumonia classification (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

-This code depends on matlab 2021b and the Deep Learning Toolbox along with the Resnet18 Add-On Support Package
+This code depends on matlab 2021b and the Deep Learning Toolbox along with the Resnet18 Add-On Support Package.

 # Begin by Opening Experiment Manager